 - 3 years

 - 62 lbs

-- Lovingly sponsored by Fred Hoblit, who loves Ollie and has helped him through this journey; Nelson Simmons, "Praying to St. Francis of Assisi, Patron Saint of the Animals, to guide the perfect family to you." and by Ilene and Lee Clow through a grant from the Ilene Clow Charitable Foundation
+- Lovingly sponsored by Fred Hoblit, who loves Ollie and has helped him through this journey; Nelson Simmons, "Praying to St. Francis of Assisi, Patron Saint of the Animals, to guide the perfect family to you." and by Ilene and Lee Clow through a grant from the Ilene Clow Charitable Foundation, and Scott Hui

 If this pup looks familiar you probably recall him from a while back.
 Raleigh, also lovingly known as Ollie, has been with us for a while.
 Ollie is a beautiful, smart, sweet, energetic three-year-old golden retriever.